JPMorgan Chase: J.P. Morgan and Company

 In the 1930s, J.P.
-Morgan & Co. and all integrated banking businesses in the United States were required by the provisions of the Glass–Steagall Act to separate their investment banking from their commercial banking operations.
+Morgan & Co. and all integrated banking businesses in the United States were required by the provisions of the Glass–Steagall Act to separate its investment banking from its commercial banking operations.
 J.P.
 Morgan & Co. chose to operate as a commercial bank.

 In 1935, after being barred from the securities business for over a year, the heads of J.P.
 Morgan spun off its investment-banking operations.
 Led by J.P.
 Morgan partners, Henry S. Morgan (son of Jack Morgan and grandson of J. Pierpont Morgan) and Harold Stanley, Morgan Stanley was founded on September 16, 1935, with $6.6 million of nonvoting preferred stock from J.P.
 Morgan partners.
 To bolster its position, in 1959, J.P.
 Morgan merged with the Guaranty Trust Company of New York to form the Morgan Guaranty Trust Company.
 The bank would continue to operate as Morgan Guaranty Trust until the 1980s, before migrating back to the use of the J.P.
 Morgan brand.
 In 1984, the group purchased the Purdue National Corporation of Lafayette, Indiana.
 In 1988, the company once again began operating exclusively as J.P.
 Morgan & Co.

 The Bank began operations in Japan in 1924, in Australia during the later part of the nineteenth century, and in Indonesia during the early 1920s.
 An office of the Equitable Eastern Banking Corporation (one of J.P.
 Morgan's predecessors) opened a branch in China in 1921 and Chase National Bank was established there in 1923.
 The bank has operated in Saudi Arabia and India since the 1930s.
 Chase Manhattan Bank opened an office in South Korea in 1967.
 The firm's presence in Greece dates to 1968.
 An office of JPMorgan was opened in Taiwan in 1970, in Russia (Soviet Union) in 1973, and Nordic operations began during the same year.
 Operations in Poland began in 1995.